-Hauck Aufhäuser Lampe is not classified as a significant institution within the meaning of Section 1 (3c) German Banking Act (KWG), as the average balance sheet total in the past four years was well below EUR 15 billion and was not categorized as such in accordance with Section 1 (3c) German Banking Act (KWG) for the 2023 financial year either.
-Hauck Aufhäuser Lampe has identified the risk takers for the 2023 financial year in accordance with Section 25a (5b) German Banking Act (KWG).
+Hauck Aufhäuser Lampe is not a significant institution within the meaning of Section 1 (3c) German Banking Act (KWG), as its average total assets have been well below EUR 15 billion in the past four years, and it has not been categorized as such in accordance with Section 1 (3c) German Banking Act (KWG) for the 2024 financial year either.
+Hauck Aufhäuser Lampe has identified its risk takers for the 2024 financial year in accordance with Section 25a (5b) German Banking Act (KWG).